PrestaShop/prestashop.github.io/news/_posts/2015-11-02-review-your-pull-requests.md

 * Is the PR made on the correct branch?<br/>It should be:
   * `develop` for an improvement or a bug fix targeted at the forthcoming 1.7.
   * `1.6.1.x` for a bug fix for version 1.6.1.x (currently 1.6.1.2).
 PrestaShop 1.6 will not receive any new feature.

-  * `dev` for a PR made on a module.
+Note: If your PR was made on a module's repository (ergo, NOT the [/PrestaShop/PrestaShop](https://github.com/PrestaShop/PrestaShop) one, but for instance the [/PrestaShop/dashtrends](https://github.com/PrestaShop/dashtrends) one), please use the `dev` branch.

 Write a comment to tell us your answer for these questions, or any other information you feel is essential for us to test and merge your change!
+If possible, you can even [create a Forge ticket](http://forge.prestashop.com/) for your PR, in order to have the conversation featured in our daily planning!

-Note: if your patch needs to be updated, don't go update it right away!
-Let us know first, and we will let you know if it fits our 1.6.1.x plans or not.
-Thank you!
+Note: if your patch needs to be updated or to be moved to another branch, don't go make the change right away!
+Let us know first, and we will let you know if it fits our plans for PrestaShop 1.6.1.x/1.7 or not.

+Thank you so much for your help!

 ### Essential links